favonia/cloudflare-ddns/README.markdown

 ### 🕵️ Privacy

 By default, public IP addresses are obtained using the [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you could not update DNS records anyways.
-You can also configure the updater to use [ipify](https://www.ipify.org), which claims not to log any visitor information.
-[Open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new) to propose a new method to detect public IP addresses.

 ### 🛡️ Security

 - 🛑 The superuser privileges are immediately dropped after the updater starts.
 This minimizes the impact of undiscovered security bugs in the updater.
-- 🛡️ The updater uses HTTPS (or [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS)) to detect public IP addresses, making it harder to tamper with the detection process. _(Due to the nature of address detection, it is impossible to protect the updater from an adversary who can modify the source IP address of the IP packages coming from your machine.)_
+- 🛡️ The updater uses HTTPS (or [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS)) to detect public IP addresses, making it harder to tamper with the detection process. _(Due to the nature of address detection, it is impossible to protect the updater from an adversary who can modify the source IP address of the IP packets coming from your machine.)_
 - 🖥️ Optionally, you can [monitor the updater via Healthchecks.io](https://healthchecks.io), which will notify you when the updating fails.
 - 📚 The updater uses only established open-source Go libraries.
   <details><summary>🔌 Full list of external Go libraries <em>(click to expand)</em></summary>